Edwin Lerner

 Fourth Plinth In Trafalgar Square – Filling The Most Famous Empty Space In London

-Blue Badge Tourist Guides on a tour of London will almost always go through Trafalgar Square in the centre of the city.
+Blue Badge Tourist Guides on a tour of London will probably go through Trafalgar Square in the centre of the city.
 One of its most striking features is the sculpture on display on the northwest side of the Square.
-The Fourth Plinth was empty until 1999, when a rolling series of artworks were installed on it, each one staying there for around eighteen months until it was replaced with a new contemporary work of modern art.
+Known simply as ‘The Fourth Plinth,’ it remained empty until 1999.
+It was consistently rumoured that a statue of the late Queen Elizabeth II was planned for this space but she had a very long life and died at the age of 96 in 2022.

 Blue Domestic Cockerel aka Rooster on Fourth Plinth in Trafalgar Square.
 Photo Credit: © Ursula Petula Barzey.
 Blue Domestic Cockerel, aka Rooster on Fourth Plinth in Trafalgar Square.
 Photo Credit: © Ursula Petula Barzey.

-In 2022 a new sculpture was unveiled on the Fourth Plinth in Trafalgar Square.
-It is called Antelope by the artist Samson Kambalu and contains a representation of the Baptist preacher and pan-Africanist John Chilembwe wearing a hat, which was illegal for native Africans at the time, together with a smaller statue of the Baptist missionary John Chorley.
-Chilembwe is considered a hero by his fellow Malawians for defying the racist laws of the day and leading a rebellion against colonial rule by the British.
-This cost him his life in 1915, but he is remembered every year in his native Malawi on John Chilembwe Day, the 15th of January.
+The last statue to occupy the space was called Antelope by the artist Samson Kambalu and contains a representation of the Baptist preacher and pan-Africanist John Chilembwe wearing a hat, which was illegal for native Africans at the time, together with a smaller statue of the Baptist missionary John Chorley.
+Chilembwe is considered a hero by Malawians for defying the racist laws of the day and leading a rebellion against colonial rule.
+This cost him his life in 1915, but he is remembered on John Chilembwe Day, the 15th of January.

 Fourth Plinth in Trafalgar Square: Antelope by Samson Kambalu.
 Photo Credit: © Edwin Lerner.
 Fourth Plinth in Trafalgar Square: Antelope by Samson Kambalu.
 Photo Credit: © Edwin Lerner.

 Kambalu’s statue of Chilembwe replaced a sculpture by the Turner-nominated artist and poet Heather Phillipson called The End.
-It showed a representation of a dollop of whipped cream with a cherry on top, a fly and a drone which films passers-by and displays them on a nearby screen.
+This showed a representation of a dollop of whipped cream with a cherry on top, a fly and a drone which films passers-by and displays them on a nearby screen.
 Deliberately unsettling and open to a variety of interpretations, The End represented both exuberance and unease and was certainly an arresting and interesting image that attracted almost as much attention as the nearby Nelson’s Column.

 Fourth Plinth in Trafalgar Square: The End by Heather Phillipson.
 Photo Credit: © Ursula Petula Barzey.
 Fourth Plinth in Trafalgar Square: The End by Heather Phillipson.
 Photo Credit: © Ursula Petula Barzey.